top of page

 History

-Port Albert is an idyllic seaside coastal fishing village within South Gippsland, fronting Bass Strait and just East of Wilsons Promontory.
+Port Albert is an idyllic seaside coastal fishing village within southern region of Central Gippsland, fronting Bass Strait and just East of Wilsons Promontory.

 Introducing Port Albert